Undertone0809/promptulate/docs/use_cases/chat_usage.md

 print(response)
 ```

-    I am a helpful assistant designed to assist you with any questions or tasks you may have.
-How can I assist you today?
+    I am a helpful assistant designed to provide information and assistance to users like you.
+How can I help you today?

 Moreover, you can only pass a string to `pne.chat()`, it will automatically convert it to the OpenAI format.